sguzman/math-research/README.md

 - Log downgrades hyperoperations: $Log[Multiplicative Identity] = Additive Identity$
 - Reduction of collatz problem to if $f(n)=3n+1$ ever equals a power of 2
 - Hyper Abstract Algebra: An algebra with a homeomorphic structure to abstract algebras BUT chain length are a product of iteration
+- Hyper Abstract algebra allows for hyper modulo n operation that follows log curve for modulos behavior
+- Hyper Abstract Algebra is to hyper modulos as abstract algebra is to modulos